 Through its well-endowed mission to church musicians, the training for ministry, and the lives of the churches, the Institute has a unique position, not only at Yale, but in this country and in the world at large.
 At Yale, we link the resources of two extraordinary professional schools, the Yale School of Music and the Yale Divinity School.
 Institute students receive degrees in one or the other of these schools, and, if they elect to do so, joint degrees from both.
 The certificate additionally received from the Institute signifies that students have gained more than the training either school alone can offer.
 Students acquire a sense of the partnership between churches, and a working knowledge of the changing synthesis of music, text, ceremony, and liturgical space, which takes and has taken place in the assemblies of all faiths and denominations since their beginnings.
-Although the Institute is but thirty years old, its present position is possible because many persons understood the importance of a shared process of formation for ministers and musicians.
+Now in its fourth decade, the Institute occupies its present position because many persons understood the importance of a shared process of formation for ministers and musicians.